1960-2019 By the Numbers: It Isn’t Rocket Science - Emagazine.com

 Pure mathematics is, in its way, the poetry of logical ideas.

-– Albert Einstein
+—Albert Einstein

 Unprecedented Increase in Emissions